adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 ```

 Sources:
-* [Breaking Down the TLS Handshake](https://www.youtube.com/watch?v=cuR05y_2Gxc&list=PLyqga7AXMtPMXgn1NwDqnSlgU05cnl4PA) (Before continue, it's highly recommended to watch this Youtube playlist to understand TLS Handshake process, ciphers, curves, hashing, algorithms, etc...
+* [Breaking Down the TLS Handshake](https://www.youtube.com/watch?v=cuR05y_2Gxc&list=PLyqga7AXMtPMXgn1NwDqnSlgU05cnl4PA) (Before continuing, it's highly recommended to watch this Youtube playlist to understand TLS Handshake process, ciphers, curves, hashing, algorithms, etc...
 In videos, they tell about TLS v1.2 and v1.3, but we don't use v1.3).

 <br>

 ## **5.1.
 Client sends first ClientHello message (Flight 0)**
 <br>

-When a new packet comes in, the "AddBuffer" function in [backend/src/agent/udpclientsocket.go](../backend/src/agent/udpclientsocket.go) looks for which protocol standard this packet rely on.
+When a new packet comes in, the "AddBuffer" function in [backend/src/agent/udpclientsocket.go](../backend/src/agent/udpclientsocket.go) looks for which protocol standard this packet to rely on.

 In this context, we can check out dtls.IsDtlsPacket function.
 This function checks:
   * Data length (arrayLen) is greater than zero